We have a number of talks coming up about our expeditions, register for a talk by clicking here!

 Contact us to find out more

-• Sustainable agriculture and bird communities in Transylvania
+• Sustainable agriculture and bird communities

 In Europe, agricultural landscapes often possess great conservation value and traditional farming methods can actually promote, rather than be detrimental to, biodiversity.
 In the Tarnava Mare region of Transylvania the landscape is formed from a mosaic of grasslands, hay meadows, crop fields, pastures and woodlands.
 This diversity in landscape gives rise to a huge diversity of flora and fauna, with over 150 bird species recorded across the region.
 Given their relative ease to study, bird diversity is often used an indicator of overall diversity – and so conservation value – of an area.
 Opwall researchers have been collecting bird point count data from eight villages across the Tarnava Mare region annually since 2013.
 Students will be able to use this data to answer a number of questions relating to bird community composition as well as looking at spatial and temporal trends.